GiraffeSummer/Statusbot/README.md

 contact me for any suggestions or feedback.

 On your first run it will automatically create the `auth.json` file for you, please input your bot token there.

+You can invite it [here](https://discordapp.com/oauth2/authorize?client_id=385072586494836736&scope=bot&permissions=8) but preferably host it yourself.